mohammadsonuworks/inc42-web-app-assignment/README.md

 # inc42-web-app-assignment

 This repo is for assignment given by Inc42 for profile of Devops Engineer.

+Ignore this sentence.